I have developed these principles as part of my brokerage activities in order to minimise risks and maximise results.

 Additional principles:

-Be equitable, as the more one takes risks and contributes to the collective success, the more one should be rewarded.
+Be equitable: the more one takes risks and contributes to collective success, the more one should be rewarded.

 Do not seek profit at all costs.
 For example, friends, business relationships [...] are more important than short-term gains.

 Aim for a consensus.
-If it’s not possible, then exit the project, and leave the involved parties on good terms.
+If it is not possible, then exit the project and leave the involved parties on good terms.

 Limitations: